15% discount on most of our acoustic stock! Please see our stocklists. Offer ends on 29/07/2017

 Feurich 122 vs Yamaha U3H – surprising discovery!

-Our main Yamaha stock comprises mainly of fine quality Yamaha U1G, U1H, U3G and U3H upright pianos.
-They are all little used, the case in good or pristine condition and are mostly made between 1965 and 1985, a period we consider to be the pinnacle of tone quality for Yamahas.
+Our main used Yamaha upright pianos for sale comprises mainly of fine quality Yamaha U1G, U1H, U3G and U3H upright pianos.
+They are all in excellent condition, the case are normally good or in pristine condition and are mostly made between 1965 and 1985, a period we consider to be the pinnacle of tone quality for Yamaha pianos.
 Of the more modern Yamahas we only stock the mid and top range ones, and don’t stock new Yamahas, preferring Kawai, Yamaha’s main Japanese competitor.
-All second hand piano prices include free delivery to ground floor within 60 miles from our shops and a 5 year guarantee.
+All second hand piano prices include a 5 year guarantee.